e-gov/GovSSO-Mock/DEPLOYMENT.md

 ## Building

-1. Run the following command to build Docker image of mock (replace `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your filesystem); note that Docker Compose command is `docker compose` in newer Docker Compose versions and `docker-compose` in older Docker Compose versions:
+1. Run the following command to build Docker image of mock (replace `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your filesystem):
    ```shell
    docker compose -f C:/path/to/GOVSSO-Mock/docker-compose.yml build
    ```